 06 of 09

 People like the look of greenery cascading down a hillside and spilling over the edge of a wall, as in this picture.
 The greenery serves to soften the appearance of the hardscape.
-Here, the structure happens to be a dry-laid stone wall; click the link to access instructions for building such a wall.
+Here, the structure happens to be a dry-laid stone wall.
 But this aesthetic concept applies equally to mortared stone walls.

 07 of 09